danieldiamond/gitlab-analytics/README.md

   * Pentaho DI is based on the open-source [Talend](https://www.talend.com/products/data-integration/) engine, but utilizes XML for easier configuration.
 1. Transformation: [dbt](https://docs.getdbt.com/) to handle transforming the raw data into a normalized data model within PG.
 1. Warehouse: Any SQL based data warehouse.
 We recommend [PostgeSQL](https://www.postgresql.org/) and include it in the bizops pipeline.
 Postgres cloud services like [Google Cloud SQL](https://cloud.google.com/sql/) are also supported, for increased scalability and durability.
-  * Some data (e.g. Slowly Changing Dimensions or pipeline status history) will be persisted with a cloud provider, while the rest will reside in the defined SQL data store.
-Data chosen for cloud persistence should not require modification as the app evolves and should be consumable by feature branches as well as production
 1. Orchestration/Monitoring: [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/) for scheduling, running, and monitoring the ELT jobs.
 Non-GitLab alternatives are [Airflow](https://airflow.incubator.apache.org) or [Luigi](https://github.com/spotify/luigi).
 1. Visualization/Dashboard: BizOps is compatible with nearly all visualization engines, due to the SQL based data store.
-For example commercial products like [Looker]() or [Tableau](), as well as open-source products like [Superset](https://github.com/airbnb/superset) or [Metabase](https://metabase.com) can be used.
+For example commercial products like [Looker](https://looker.com/) or [Tableau](https://www.tableau.com/), as well as open-source products like [Superset](https://github.com/airbnb/superset) or [Metabase](https://metabase.com) can be used.

 ## How to use